2025 Program

 10:45 am

-Objective: By the end of this session participants will be able to restate the treatment of rare/interesting vasculitis cases
+Objective: By the end of this session, participants will be able to evaluate the value of Vasculitis Fellowships and their impact on career development.

 Lunch